Brushing – Your hair, your teeth, your dog/cat/horse,

 If you look closely you can see how all I do affects all Solly does.
 It’s a close, almost invisible dance of finding our inner most riding connection.
 Slowly, using this more, we will flow and dance more.
 We find our balance together and then we find our go and whoa buttons to make sure they’re working through my breathing.
 Soon we are finding our hips and shoulder connection and then my hands to his nose.
 Being able to talk to every part of his body allows me to find the softness within the strength of muscles in places I have in my thoughts.
 Being able to read his muscles too allows me to hear what he is saying back to me so that our dance gets more and more harmonious.

-It takes a TON of focus from me so if I’m tired then I am pretty sure Solly is.
-We dance for short periods but as often as possible.
-Soon we will weave the dance tapestry to more harmony and fluidity.
+It takes a TON of focus from me so I try to be on good form for him because if I’m tired then I am pretty sure Solly knows and feels that too.
+We are learning the dance towards harmony and fluidity.